 Sister Rosetta Tharpe

 America’s first gospel rock star, she paved the way for rock & roll to grip new audiences.
-Her heartfelt folksiness gave way to her roaring mastery of her trusty Gibson SG, which she wielded on a level that rivaled the best of her contemporaries.
+Her heartfelt folksiness gave way to her roaring mastery of her trusted Gibson SG, which she wielded on a level that rivaled the best of her contemporaries.
 Dive into her legacy and wide-ranging influence in her Inductee Insights episode powered by PNC Bank.